Chili Cook Off

 Pictures of the day were posted to the club's facebook group page.

 The meeting today went very well.
-There were a lot of people who came - thank you all so much for coming.
+There were a lot of people who came and we thank everyone who did.

 have posted some of the pictures up to our facebook page.
 If you took